mavstronaut/roulette-game/README.md

 ## Roulette game
 - Perform multiple rolls (1 or many set(s) of 3, 5 or 7) with a threshold for matching (100%, 80%, 60%) to win the item matched.
 - Meant as an alternate form of claiming.
 Roll for an object, then spend points in order to attempt to claim (max threshold set at 1000% value of item to effectively purchase it, else a maximum of 3, 5, 7 or 10 attempts?)

+BONUS:
+- $$MONETIZE THIS$$ - Add an actual ability to purchase points.

 ### Sources for starting points
 True RNG